SaraOlsson/project15/Edge-Impulse-Guide/README.md

 ## Outline

 - Train and production scenarios
-- Use case - Smart Parks
+- Use case - SmartParks
 - What is added to Open Platform in this version
 - Guide "Edge Impulse with P15":
     - Azure deploy of Open Platform